ionos-cloud/ionosctl/docs/subcommands/compute-engine/image-upload.md

   -f, --force                    Force command to execute without user input
       --ftp-url string           URL of FTP server, with %s flag if location is embedded into url (default "ftp-%s.ionos.com")
   -h, --help                     Print usage
-  -i, --image strings            Slice of paths to images, absolute path or relative to ionosctl binary. (required) -a, --image-alias strings      Rename the uploaded images.
+  -i, --image strings            Slice of paths to images, can be absolute path or relative to current working directory (required)
+  -a, --image-alias strings      Rename the uploaded images.
 These names should not contain any extension.
 By default, this is the base of the image path
       --licence-type string      The OS type of this image.
 Can be one of: UNKNOWN, WINDOWS, WINDOWS2016, WINDOWS2022, LINUX, OTHER (default "UNKNOWN")
   -l, --location strings         Location to upload to.
 Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit (required) (default [fra])